 The storm surge from a Category 1 hurricane is projected to cover I-64 on Willoughby Spit, blocking evacuation by car through the Hampton Roads Bridge-Tunnel.
 Hampton Roads residents will need to be convinced to leave Norfolk/Virginia Beach long before any major storm arrives, if the plans for moving people out of the danger zone are going to succeed.

 Hurricanes are fueled by warm water, so a Category 5 storm could impact Florida or the Gulf Coast.
-However, emergency management professionals do not consider seriously the impact of Category 5 storms hitting Norfolk/Virginia Beach.
-The Commonwealth of Virginia Storm Surge Inundation Maps only consider Category 1-4 hurricanes.
+Emergency management professionals do not consider seriously the impact of Category 5 storms hitting Norfolk/Virginia Beach; the Commonwealth of Virginia Storm Surge Inundation Maps only consider Category 1-4 hurricanes.

-Some Category 5 storms have hit the Gulf Coast and then moved north to Virginia, such as Hurricane Camille in 1969.
-The winds dropped to tropical storm status as the weather system traveled over land from the Gulf of Mexico to Virginia, but the storms could still drop massive amounts of rain and cause death and destruction in the Blue Ridge.
+Some Category 5 storms hit the Gulf Coast and then move inland to Virginia, such as Hurricane Camille in 1969.
+The winds drop to tropical storm status as the weather system travels over land from the Gulf of Mexico to Virginia, but the storms can still drop massive amounts of rain and cause death and destruction in the Blue Ridge.

 When a hurricane arrives, local officials can issue mandatory evacuation orders.
 For example, the City of Virginia Beach declared a Local Emergency when Hurricane Irene came ashore at Cape Hatteras, N.C. in August 2011.
 That storm was Category 1, after weakening just before landfall, but still caused nearly $60 million in damage in Virginia.
 The Federal government declared that 48 Virginia jurisdictions qualified for Public Assistance, which authorizes Federal funding for emergency response and repair/replacement/restoration of publicly-owned facilities and the facilities of certain non-profits.3